-Sharsheret Supports STL is a program of the J’s Nishmah and a partner of the national, not-for-profit Sharsheret organization.
+Sharsheret Supports STL is a program of the J’s Nishmah and a community partner of the national, not-for-profit Sharsheret organization.
 Sharsheret – Hebrew for “chain or link” – symbolizes the connections made among women and their families facing a breast or ovarian cancer diagnosis.
-Sharsheret also educates women and men in the Jewish community regarding their increased hereditary cancer risks, especially those of Ashkenazi Jewish ancestry due to their increased propensity to carry a hereditary cancer gene mutation including, but not limited to, BRCA1 or BRCA2 gene mutations.
-All support and educational programs available locally and through the national Sharsheret organization, are FREE, confidential and individualized.
+Sharsheret also educates women and men in the community regarding increased hereditary cancer risks, especially those of Ashkenazi Jewish ancestry due to their increased propensity to carry a hereditary cancer gene mutation including, but not limited to, BRCA1 or BRCA2 gene mutations.
+All support and educational programs available locally, and through the national Sharsheret organization, are FREE, confidential and individualized.
 All Sharsheret programs are available to members and the public.

 Sharsheret Supports STL is grateful for and dependent upon the generosity of our donors.
 While we operate under the umbrella of the J’s Nishmah program, our funding model requires us to be a self-sustaining program, which means we have to raise the dollars needed to cover the costs associated with our support and educational programming.
 Your gift helps us to support women, and their families, facing a breast or ovarian cancer diagnosis, and to educate women and men in the community about increased hereditary cancer risks.

 Debbi Braunstein, Sharsheret Supports STL Program Manager

 Keeping bones healthy and strong during and after cancer treatment.
 A virtual evening with experts discussing overall bone health, nutrition and bone health through exercise and fitness: